welovejeff/ContentStratSim/README.md

 ## Channel and Audience Weights

-The CPM is set in the Sim at $100.
+The base CPM is set in the sim at $100, each channel and audience changes that CPM outcome.
 Below are the weights used to calculate the estimated performance metrics for each channel and audience:

 | Channel               | Impressions Weight | Estimated Conversion Rate |
 |-----------------------|---------------------|---------------------------|